Asian Americans in Houston: History

 In 1990, 90,000 Asian immigrants lived in Harris County, and 48,000 Asians lived in Greater Houston.
 As of 1990 the largest two Asian immigrant groups to Houston were the Chinese and the Vietnamese, making up 46% of all Asian immigrants, with 15,568 Vietnamese and 10,817 of Chinese from China, Hong Kong, and Taiwan.
-The others were 7,044 Indians, 4,807 Filipinos, 3,249 Koreans, 2,419 Iranians, 2,411 Pakistanis, 1,950 Japanese and 1,146 Cambodians.
-In the 1990s the Asian immigration rates exceeded those of Hispanics.
+However, the Asian immigration also increasingly diversified with more population from other regions in Asia.
+For example, the others were 7,044 Indians, 4,807 Filipinos, 3,249 Koreans, 2,419 Iranians, 2,411 Pakistanis, 1,950 Japanese and 1,146 Cambodians.
+This growing population made Houston one of the most multicultural cities in the United States.In the 1990s the Asian immigration rates exceeded those of Hispanics.
 A U.S. Census survey conducted in 1997 stated that in Harris County and Fort Bend County, there were 202,685 Asians combined.
 In 1998 Betty Ann Bowser, a reporter for PBS Newshour, said that many Southeast Asians came to Houston because "its hot humid climate reminded them of home."
 Houston does have a similar climate to that of Vietnam, Taiwan, Hong Kong, and the Philippines.

 According to a 2002 survey of 500 Asian Americans in Harris County overseen by Stephen Klineberg, a professor at Rice University, Asian immigrants have substantially lower household income than Anglo residents and other immigrant groups, while they have higher levels of education.

 In 2007 Houston had 16,000 Asian American businesses.
 A 2006 U.S. Census Bureau report stated that the annual revenues of those businesses totaled to $5.5 billion ($ in today's money).

 By 2010 the number of Asian-Americans in Greater Houston was over 417,000.
 In 2010 John B. Strait and Gang Gong, authors of the article "Ethnic Diversity in Houston, Texas: The Evolution of Residential Segregation in the Bayou City, 1990–2000," stated that Asians were "only modestly segregated from" non-Hispanic whites.

+Demographics

+The Asian American community has expanded hugely over the years.
+Looking at research from Rice University's Kinder Institute, Asian Americans have become one of the quickest expanding groups in Houston, rising from 1.8% of the population in 1980 all the way to 10% in 2020.

+The population is wide-ranging, with Asian Indians currently taking the lead for the biggest ethnic group, then Vietnamese and Chinese groups.
+Yet, these groups all have their own stories surrounding migration, different social class and economic status, and community layout through the United States.

+In general, level of education for Asian Americans in Houston is high especially in industries such as engineering, technology and medicine but result different across the different groups with some groups having lower income levels compared to others.
+Furthermore, a huge percent of the population are nonnative meaning that in Houston there is language multiplicity with many Asian language continued to be spoken at homes and Asian stores/communities.